ruudvh/avatador/README.md

 end
 ```

+## Acknowledgements and Credits
+- The identicons code is based on [identicon](https://github.com/rbishop/identicon).

 ## Development
 - Questions, tips, code fixes, overhauls, and other contributions are very much welcome!
 Please submit an [issue](https://github.com/ruudvh/avatador/issues) or a [pull request](https://github.com/ruudvh/avatador/pulls).
 - Run tests with `mix test`
 - Create docs with `mix docs`